-Article 218(5) of the Treaty on the Functioning of the European Union states that the Council shall authorise the signing of international agreements.
+Article 218(6)(a) of the Treaty on the Functioning of the European Union states that the Council shall authorise the conclusion of international agreements.

-The Commission therefore proposes to the Council to adopt a decision authorising the signing of the Agreement between Canada and the European Union on the transfer and processing of Passenger Name Record data.
+The Commission therefore proposes to the Council to adopt a decision approving the conclusion of the Agreement between Canada and the European Union on the transfer and processing of Passenger Name Record data.